Click the button below, select a course location from the map, view the schedule and register. Tuition is $199.

 Get your motorcycle license!
 This course meets Oregon’s mandatory training requirements for all new riders.
 Driver and Motor Vehicles (DMV) waives the state on-cycle skill test for riders who successfully complete the course.

-eRider™ Basic is offered at five locations in Portland, Salem, Albany, Eugene, Bend and Medford.
+eRider™ Basic is offered at locations in Albany, Bend, Eugene, Klamath Falls, McMinnville, Medford, Pendleton, Portland, Roseburg and Salem.
 To view course dates, times and to register, click a location on the map below.

 If you are unable to find a course that fits your schedule, view nearby sites for more options.
 And keep checking back: When classes fill, additional classes may be scheduled to meet student demand.